shader-slang/shader-slang.github.io/docs/reflection-api.md

 Because the binding information is independent from the target compiler, the binding information is identical for all targets.
 The information doesn't need to be queried for different targets.

-### Examples of implicit binding
-TODO: We need examples to show how binding indices are assigned with DXC and compare it to Slang.

-TODO: We can have an example with modules like scene.hlsl/cpp, material.hlsl/cpp and/or lighting.hlsl/cpp.

-### `ConstantBuffer` vs `ParameterBlock`

-`ParameterBlock` is a unique feature in Slang. `ParameterBlock` provides consistent binding locations in separate spaces.

-TODO: The content below describes a rough idea of what needs to be written.

-The main difference is whether or not the enclosing resources bleed into the outer environment. `ConstantBuffer`: No indirection, everything bleeds out. `ParameterBlock`: Uses a separate space to hold all child elements; only the “space” binding will bleed out.

-Best practices are to use parameter blocks to reuse parameter binding logic by creating descriptor sets/descriptor tables once and reusing them in different frames. `ParameterBlocks` allow developers to group parameters in a stable set, where the relative binding locations within the block are not affected by where the parameter block is defined.
-This enables developers to create descriptor sets and populate them once, and reuse them over and over.
-For example, the scene often doesn't change between frames, so we should be able to create a descriptor table for all the scene resources without having to rebind every single parameter in every frame.

 ## How Shader binding works for target platforms